JohnVonNeumann/selenium-py/README.md

 > The best working example I have is the FindByIdName script.
 I am updating it with more and more advanced stuff as I go.

+> A real world example script I built would be the airbnb test, it runs a simple user iteraction simulation of selecting a travel destination along with dates guests before searching for relevant results.

 * Been spending some time getting Firepath setup for using xpath, strange how they bundle the thing into firefox but then they don't support some basic addon functionality.
 Had to go back to firebug vxx.18 in order to get the xpath stuff working.
 Even then, might have to port back further seeing as the course i'm only recommended much older than .18

 * Now have webdrivers running for Chrome and Firefox, I'll build tests for those two.
 Anything more than that I can learn on the job when I come across them.